 4. Learn New Dropshipping Skills And Knowledge

-Whether you’re new to dropshipping or you have been doing it for a while, you should take this time to learn as much as you can about highly relevant topics like paid advertising, social media marketing, store design, and branding.
+You should take this time to learn as much as you can about highly relevant topics.
+Look up paid advertising, social media marketing, store design, and branding.

 5. Stay Safe And Healthy

-Make sure you follow the prescribed measures of avoiding the coronavirus and reach out for treatment as soon as you feel any symptoms appearing.
+Make sure you follow the prescribed measures of avoiding COVID-19.
+Reach out for treatment as soon as you feel any symptoms appearing.